obhasha/IIT_GIT_Demo/README.md

 # IIT_GIT_Demo
-Add your name with your favourite language. \n Makadure madush likes coke
+Add your name with your favourite language.
+Makadure madush likes coke